What is a Good ROAS for Facebook Ads?

 - Unicorn products – The ability to identify and promote unicorn products is critical, as they push the ROAS upwards.

-- Geography of your target market – In mature markets like the US, Europe, Australia, etc, the ROAS tends to be lower than that you get in developing markets like India.
+- Geography of your target market – In mature markets like the US, Canada, Europe, Australia, etc, the ROAS tends to be lower than that you get in developing markets like India.

 Scalability, profitability, and ROAS